targeted/midiplan/README.md

 Or you could plug several different devices and route some instruments here and some instruments there.
 This proves particularly useful when a module does not support percussion at all, then you have to to pair it with a dedicated percussion module to play drums.
-But can also be used to combine dedicated synths of various kinds.
+And can also be used to combine dedicated synths of various kinds.

+### Technical description

+The firmware currently runs on EK-TM4C123GXL development board containing Texas Instruments TM4C123GH6PM MCU.
+To build it you would need Keil uVision ARM and TivaWare SDK.

+Then you would have one General MIDI-in and 4 MIDI-outs, configurable at build time to connect to any of the supported devices.

 ### Currently supported devices: